Laith Al-Shawaf, Ph.D.

 Picture

-In addition to his work as a researcher and professor, Dr. Al-Shawaf also writes popular science essays for general audiences and has appeared on a variety of science podcasts and shows.
-You can find these under the Popular Science and Media & Podcasts tabs.
-His popular science essays have been translated into several different languages, including German, Spanish, Portuguese, and Turkish, among others.
+His work has been featured in outlets such as the BBC, Time, The Washington Post, and The Atlantic.
+In addition to his academic research, he writes popular science essays for general audiences and has appeared on a range of science podcasts and media platforms.
+These essays have been translated into multiple languages, including German, Spanish, Portuguese, and Turkish.

-Dr. Al-Shawaf brings his multicultural and multilingual background to his scholarly pursuits, and he is deeply interested in how universal aspects of our psychology play out in different cultures.
+Dr. Al-Shawaf brings his multicultural and multilingual background to his work, and is particularly interested in how universal aspects of human psychology are expressed across cultures.

 "In spite of illness, in spite even of the archenemy sorrow, one can remain alive long past the usual date of disintegration if one is unafraid of change, insatiable in intellectual curiosity, interested in big things, and happy in small ways."